uber/react-vis/docs/line-series.md

 ##### strokeDasharray (optional)
 Type: `string`
 Specify a custom `stroke-dasharray` attribute which controls the pattern of dashes and gaps used to stroke paths.
+For the canvas version of this series, this should be an array of values, ala [7, 5].

 ##### strokeStyle (optional)
 Type: `string`